pantaluna/esp32_ds3231_clock_using_lib/components/mjd_ds3231/_doc/01 ChronoDot V2 circular RTC module/README.md

 https://www.maximintegrated.com/en/products/digital/real-time-clocks/DS3231.html

-## SOP: setup the ChronoDot board as an external oscillator 32Khz for the ESP32
+## SOP: setup the ChronoDot board as an external 32Khz oscillator for the ESP32

-Goto document "Setup as external oscillator 32Khz for the ESP32.md"
+Goto document "Setup as RTC external 32Khz oscillator for the ESP32.md"

 ## FAQ